Universality of Top Rank Statistics for Brownian Reshuffling: Diffusion model

 and the heat kernel has the form \cite{H,AW}

 where

 for any $x,y\ge 0$ and $t>0$.
 The heat kernel $W(y,x,t)$ is also called Green's function or propagator.
-The function $F(y,x,t)$ is the probability that a particle that initially was in position $y$, will be in the interval $[0,x]$ at time $t$, so it is just the cumulative density function for the probability distribution at time $t$ conditioned on initial position $y$,
+The function $F(y,x,t)$ is the probability that a particle that was initially in position $y$ will be in the interval $[0,x]$ at time $t$, so it is just the cumulative distribution function for the probability distribution at time $t$ conditioned on the initial position $y$.